 Date of Testing: Respirator Type(s):

 Employee Name: Location:

 Method & Testing Agent:

 Test Exercise Pass / Fail Test Exercise Pass / Fail

 Sensitivity Check Normal Breathing

 Deep Breathing Turning Head (side to side)

 Moving Head (up/down) Rainbow Passage

 Bending Over Normal Breathing

-Succ Successful Respirator Fit Determined: nined: 🗌 Yes No
+Succ essful Respirator Fit Determ nined: 🗌 Yes No

-I certify that I have been tested with the respirator(s) listed above.
-I have also had the opportunity to ask questions and those questions have been answered to my satisfaction.
-I also understand that the above fit test is voided if respirator limitations are not followed or the respirator is not worn or if conditions (e.g., facial hair) prevent a good face seal. ator(s) listed above.
-I have also had t it test is voided if respirator limitation the opportunity to ask questions and t s are not followed or the respirator is those questions ha s not worn or if conc ve been answered to my ditions (e.g., facial hair) prevent
+I certify that I have been tested with the respir satisfaction.
+I also understand that the above f a good face seal. ator(s) listed above.
+I have also had t it test is voided if respirator limitation the opportunity to ask questions and t s are not followed or the respirator is those questions ha ve been answered to my ditions (e.g., facial hair) prevent

 Employee Signature: Date:

 Signature of Tester: Date:

 colors.
 These take the shape of a long round arch with its path high above and its two ends apparently beyond the horizon.
-There is, according to legend, a boiling pot of Rainbow Passage.
+There is, according to legend, a boiling pot of \Rainbow Passage.
 "When the sunlight strikes raindrops in the air, they act like a prism and form a rainbow.
 The rainbow is a division of white light into many beautiful gold at one end.
 People look, but no one ever finds it.
 When a man looks for something beyond reach, his friends say he is looking for the pot of gold at the end of the rainbow."